Lighthouses of the Bahamas

 white flash every 5 s.
 Approx. 8 m (26 ft) post light mounted on a round

 stone base.
 A square 1-story keeper's cottage stands in ruins nearby.
-A photo is available, but Google has only a distant satellite view of the area.
+A photo is available, and Google has a distant satellite view.
 The original light here was a 10 m (33 ft) skeletal tower.

 Located on a bluff at the northwestern point of Mayaguana (not at the northeast